isaac-sim/IsaacLabExtensionTemplate/README.md

 This setup requires you to have set up the `ISAACSIM_PATH` environment variable.
 If you want to use a different Python interpreter, you need to change the Python interpreter used by selecting and activating the Python interpreter of your choice in the bottom left corner of VSCode, or opening the command palette (`Ctrl+Shift+P`) and selecting `Python: Select Interpreter`.

+#### Set up IDE

+To setup the IDE, please follow these instructions:

+1. Open the `orbit.<your_extension_template>` directory on Visual Studio Code IDE
+2. Run VSCode Tasks, by pressing Ctrl+Shift+P, selecting Tasks: Run Task and running the setup_python_env in the drop down menu.

+If everything executes correctly, it should create a file .python.env in the .vscode directory.
+The file contains the python paths to all the extensions provided by Isaac Sim and Omniverse.
+This helps in indexing all the python modules for intelligent suggestions while writing code.

 ### Setup as Python Package / Project Template